reald/anytone-flash-tools/at-d878uv_protocol.md

 ### End of Firmware Update

-The finish the firmware transfer process 1 byte 0x18 is send to the radio.
+To finish the firmware transfer process 1 byte 0x18 is send to the radio.
 The radio will respond with a single ACK byte (0x06).
-To finally flash this image the radio has been switched on while pressing PF2 (AT-D878UV: top function key on the left side) and PTT while switching on.
+To finally flash this image the radio has been switched on while pressing PF1 (AT-D878UV: top function key on the left side next to PTT) and PTT while switching on.
 In the following menu you can confirm flashing the device.
 Important: **All settings will be overwritten!** So **backup your code plug BEFORE updating the firmware"**

 ```
 > 18